Anasmoh999/Anasmoh999/README.md

 Experienced Automation Project Engineer.
 Strong engineering professional with a Bachelor of Engineering - BE focused in Mechatronics, Robotics, and Automation Engineering from The Hashemite University.

-Intersted in Industrial Automation: SCADA, Control Systems, Instrumentation, IIOT.
+Interested in Industrial Automation: SCADA, Control Systems, Instrumentation, IIOT.

-Intersted in Industry 4.0: Robotics, IOT, AI, ML, VR, Data Science, Big Data, Intellectualization, Digital Transformation, 3D Printing, Cyber Security.
+Interested in Industry 4.0: Robotics, IOT, AI, ML, VR, Data Science, Big Data, Intellectualization, Digital Transformation, 3D Printing, Cyber Security.

-Skilled in Programming Languages: Python, C,C++, Matlab, and skilled in design software: Fusion 360.
+Skilled in Programming Languages: Python, C,C++, MATLAB, and skilled in design software: Fusion 360.

-Intrested in Publications & Researches, Already I have a research paper, and enthusiast to be a representative and presenter at scientific conferences.
+Interested in Publications & Researches, Already I have a research paper, and enthusiast to be a representative and presenter at scientific conferences.

 Among my hobbies are Sports, Video Games, Films, and learning more and more Programming Languages, Computer Systems and Networks.